 Below is a detailed gorilla trekking packing list to ensure your comfort, safety, and enjoyment during this incredible journey.

-In as much as the article tries to be extensive, feel free to talk to us about any questions regarding your preparation for a gorilla trekking safari.
-We love hearing from you and will try to be helpful.
+Much as the article tries to be extensive, feel free to talk to us about any questions regarding your preparation for a gorilla trekking safari.

 Hiking boots made with a thicker upper and firm midsole provide good support and stable traction for your hike.

 During your gorilla trek, you will be holding on to all kinds of plants and roots for support.
 A decent pair of hand gloves protect you from abrasions and injuries and help you maintain a good grip on vegetation during the trek.

 Many visitors choose to buy safari hats from the local shops near the parks as souvenirs and as a way of supporting the locals directly.

-Keeping it light is important since the trek to see gorillas is tough. if there is something you don’t need, leave it at your lodge/hotel and don’t deal with the unnecessary weight.
+Keeping it light is important since the trek to see gorillas may get tough.
+If there is something you don’t need, leave it at your lodge/hotel and don’t deal with the unnecessary weight.